 Identification, culture, and use of plants in interior settings.
-Topics include the design, selection, installation, management, and maintenance of plantings within buildings and the effects of interior plants on people and the indoor environment.
-Lighting, soils, fertilizers, tools and equipment, terrariums, dish gardens, bonsai, history of interior plantscaping, and specialty interior plant uses for locations such as convention centers, malls, and casinos are also covered.
-Taught On-Campus*
+Topics include the design, selection, installation, management, and maintenance of plantings within buildings and the effects of interior plants on people ad the indoor environment.
+Lighting, soils, fertilizers, tools and equipment, terrariums, dish gardens, bonsai, history of interior plantscaping, and specialty interior plant uses for locations such as convention centers, malls and casinos are also covered.

 The Biology of Cannabis